 Set a Data Quality Warning

-Data quality warnings are a feature of Tableau Catalog.
-Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Online and Tableau Server.
-When Tableau Catalog is enabled in your environment, you can set data quality warnings.
-For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+Data quality warnings are a feature of Tableau Catalogue.
+Starting in 2019.3, Tableau Catalogue is available in the Data Management Add-on to Tableau Online and Tableau Server.
+When Tableau Catalogue is enabled in your environment, you can set data quality warnings.
+For more information, see “About Tableau Catalogue” in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.

 You can set a warning message on a data asset so that users of that data are aware of issues.
-For example, you might want to let users know that the data hasn't been refreshed in two weeks or that a data source has been deprecated or that a table contains sensitive data.
-You can set one data quality warning per asset, such as a data source, flow, database, or table.
+For example, you might want to let users know that a data source has been deprecated, or that a refresh has failed for an extract data source, or that a table contains sensitive data.

 Who can see the data quality warning